 - Printer running out of filament

 Running out of filament

-- "Please press the knob to unload the filament" = Simply press the knob to unload the remaining of the filament.
+- "Please press the knob to unload the filament" = Press the knob to unload the remaining few centimeters of the filament.

-- "Insert filament and press the knob" = Make sure to insert the same type of filament.
-Cut the filament properly (check out the photo bellow for the reference), insert the filament and press the knob.
+- "Insert filament and press the knob" = Make sure to insert the same type of filament, cut the tip of the filament properly (check out the photo below for the reference), insert the filament and press the knob.

 - "Changed correctly?"
-[Yes/Filament not loaded/Color not clear] = If everything went just fine, simply press [Yes].
-If you think that the filament was not loaded properly, press [Filament not loaded].
-That will push the same amount of filament as before.
-If only the color was not clear, then press [Color not clear].
-This way it will push through only a bit of filament.
+[Yes/Filament not loaded/Color not clear] = If everything went fine and the new filament is coming out nicely (and has the right color), simply press [Yes].
+If you think that the filament was not loaded properly, press [Filament not loaded], which will push through the same amount of filament as before.
+If the color is not clear, then press [Color not clear], this way it will push through only a bit of filament.

 False sensor readings and debugging

 There is a couple of common causes for false sensor readings.
 You can avoid most of them by following these two rules: